 - Global Reach for Citizen Practice-Based Knowledge program (Grant-makers+).

-- 117,967 people benefited from the implemented projects withing SGP programme;
+- 240,068 people benefit from the implemented projects within SGP programme;

 - 27,490 women participated/got involved in SGP projects;